 46. Exchange of messages

 The Clerk of the Senate may interchange messages with the Clerk of the House of Delegates at any time.

 47. Receipt of messages; exceptions

 Messages may be received in any stage of business except when the presiding officer is reporting or putting a question or while the yeas and nays are being taken.

 48. Message of Senate action on House bills

 When a bill or resolution of the House of Delegates is passed or rejected by the Senate, the fact of its passage or rejection, with the bill or resolution shall be communicated to the House of Delegates.

 The Journal of the Senate shall be daily prepared by the Clerk and shall be read, corrected and approved the succeeding day.
 It shall be published under the supervision of the Clerk and made available to the members without delay.
 After the Journal has been approved and fully marked for corrections, regular bound volumes of the Journal from the type so corrected shall be printed.
-In addition thereto six copies shall be printed on 6 x 9 heavy weight bond paper with a certificate at the end thereof signed by the presiding officer and Clerk of the Senate certifying that the same is the Official Journal of the Senate.
-They shall be bound in flexible binding and bear the imprint on the back, "Official Journal of the Senate of West Virginia", with designation of regular or extraordinary session and the year.
+In addition thereto six copies shall be printed with a certificate at the end thereof signed by the presiding officer and Clerk of the Senate certifying that the same is the Official Journal of the Senate.
+They shall be bound and bear the imprint on the back, "Official Journal of the Senate of West Virginia", with designation of regular or extraordinary session and the year.
 After being signed by the proper officers, two of these copies shall be retained in the office of the Clerk, one copy shall be lodged in the office of the Governor, one with the Secretary of State, one with the Division of Archives and History and one with the Clerk of the House of Delegates.

 50. Absence of members